sixeyed/docker-windows-workshop/part-4.md

  "Invoke-SqlCmd -Query 'SELECT * FROM Prospects' -Database SignUp"
 ```

 Also look at the contents of `C:\mssql` on the host, and you'll see the `.mdf` and `.ldf` SQL files there.
 The data is now persisted outside of the SQL container.
-Bring the app down and then up again, to create a new set of containers:
+Remove all running containers, and then bring the appup again, to create a new set of containers:

 ```
 cd "$env:workshopRoot\app"

-docker-compose -f docker-compose-1.6.yml down
+docker container rm -f $(docker container ls --quiet --all)

 docker-compose -f docker-compose-1.6.yml up -d
 ```